A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

 Tools for Social Media Scheduling

 Edgar is a social media scheduling tool, similar to Buffer (which we don’t use but is very popular), but is important for us content producers.
-Laura Roeder, the creator of this awesome tool, built it out her own needs as a social media consultant and some of the best tools come from scratching your own itch.
-Now you don’t have to manually populate your feed each time it runs out - because it never does.
+Laura Roeder, the creator of this awesome tool, built it out of her own needs as a social media consultant and some of the best tools come from scratching your own itch.
+Now you don’t have to manually populate your feed each time it runs out – because it never does.

 The beauty with Edgar is that it continually circulates your best content.
 So if you have a niche site that is getting a community based around it – use Edgar to interact with them.
 You don’t have to add blog posts only, but can also add text-based questions for engagement.